-As of June 30, 2022 and 2021, the Plan offers 15 mutual funds from 8 fund families and 3 common trust funds from BNY Mellon.
-The composition is one (1) bond fund; seven (7) equity funds which includes large-, mid-, and small-cap funds; two (2) international equity funds; one (1) balanced fund with a mix of bond and equity securities; four (4) target date funds; one (1) bond common trust fund; one (1) small cap stock common trust fund and one (1) international equity common trust fund.
+The Plan offers 17 mutual funds from eight fund families and three common trust funds from BNY Mellon.
+The composition is one (1) bond fund; eight (8) domestic equity funds which includes large-, mid-, and small-cap funds; two (2) international equity funds; one (1) balanced fund with a mix of bond and equity securities; five (5) target date funds; one (1) bond common trust fund; one (1) small-cap stock common trust fund; and one (1) international equity common trust fund.
+A self-directed brokerage option is also available to qualifying participants through an independent broker, which allows investment in mutual funds not offered by the Plan for a \$15 quarterly fee deducted directly from the participant's account.